 Even so, developers obviously don’t want their hard-earned work being shared for free when it could be hurting their profits.
 The effects of the problem are largely unnoticed by the general public and sometimes even by the developers themselves.
-So, how do you gain control over the security of a software and make sure it isn’t easily available for free?
+So, how do you gain control over the security of software and make sure it isn’t easily available for free?
 Well, the behind-the-scenes battle between developers and pirates typically looks something like this:

 What you will read in this article:

 One of the ways pirates and hackers are able to bypass software access restrictions is by reverse engineering the source code.
 Once they have access to the source code they can peek and see what measures are being used to secure logins and license verifications within the software’s inner workings.
 Unfortunately, many licensees will request the source code or would prefer to have it, particularly if it’s software that their business depends on.